tajmone/hugo-book/docs_src/README.md

     + [ ]  [APP.
 H. _CODE PATTERNS_][AppH]
 - [ ] _INDEX_ (supported only in PDF format)

-Once all chapter are fuly ported, the whole book needs to be checked over again, from scratch, to ensure that formatting and sytles are consistent.
+Once all chapters are fully ported, the whole book needs to be checked over again, from scratch, to ensure that formatting and styles are consistent.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS